 Service retreats offer a unique opportunity for students to volunteer, experience a new culture, build community and reflect on their service experiences.
 The Center for Community Engagement and Service invites students to live the mission of Salve Regina through these service programs.
 Students must complete an online application and schedule an interview for all service retreats.

 Aug.
 8-15, 2020

 The South Dakota service trip is run through Simply Smiles, an organization that provides bright futures for impoverished children, their families and their communities.
-Students will volunteer at the Cheyenne River Sioux Tribe Reservation, sharing their attention, energy, talents and experiences with children.
+Students volunteer at the Cheyenne River Sioux Tribe Reservation, sharing their attention, energy, talents and experiences with children.

-Volunteers will help to run activities for the children, such as crafts, games, field trips, special theme events like "superhero week" and more.
-They will also work side-by-side with Simply Smiles staff members to execute a variety of community programs, including sports tournaments, community meals, cooking classes and more.
+Volunteers help to run activities for the children, such as crafts, games, field trips, special theme events like "superhero week" and more.
+They also work side-by-side with Simply Smiles staff members to execute a variety of community programs, including sports tournaments, community meals, cooking classes and more.

 The cost is an estimated $1,600.
 (This total includes student fee of $750 to Simply Smiles.
 Flight travel is estimated between $700-$900).